 The Board of Directors and the shareholders of the Company approved another Employee Stock Option Plan at their meeting in November 2019.
 Pursuant to this approval, the Company instituted Share Incentive Plan 2019 in November 2019.
 The Nomination and Remuneration Committee of the Board of Directors of the Company (“the NRC") administers this Plan.
 Each Restricted Stock Unit carries with it the right to purchase one equity share of the Company.
 The Units have been granted to employees of the Company and its subsidiaries at an exercise price that is not less than the face value of shares as on date of grant of such unit.
 The vesting of the options is 50% and 50% of total units granted after end of second and third year respectively from the date of grant.
 The maximum exercise period is 4 years from the date of vesting.

-The Company recorded an employee compensation cost of ' 1.1 million (Previous year ' 9.62 million) in the Statement of Profit and Loss.
+The Company recorded an employee compensation cost of ' Nil million (Previous year ' 1.10 million) in the Statement of Profit and Loss.

-The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility due to publicly available information.
+The expected price volatility is based on the historic volatility, adjusted for any expected changes to future volatility.

 6 Share Incentive Plan - 2022

-38 The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for certain changes made using privileged/ administrative access rights to the application (SAP RISE) and/or the underlying database (SAP HANA).
-Further no instance of audit trail feature being tampered with was noted in respect of the accounting software.
+42 The Company has used accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software, except that audit trail feature is not enabled for certain changes made using privileged/ administrative access rights to the application (SAP RISE) and/or the underlying database (SAP HANA).
+Further no instance of audit trail feature being tampered with was noted in respect of the accounting software where the audit trail has been enabled.
+Additionally, the audit trail of prior year has been preserved by the Company as per the statutory requirements for record retention to the extent it was enabled and recorded in the respective year.

 (iii) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.